aliuosio/MagentoMailAttachment/README.md

 # MailWithAttachment Module

 ## Overview
-The `MailWithAttachment` module is designed to facilitate sending emails with attachments in a PHP application.
-This module leverages Composer for dependency management and integrates with various email services.
+The `MailWithAttachment` module is designed to facilitate sending emails with attachments in a magento application.

 ## Features
 - Send emails with attachments
 - Supports multiple attachment types
-- Configurable email settings

 ## Installation
-To install the `MailWithAttachment` module, use Composer:
+To install the `MagentoMailhAttachment` module, use Composer:

 ```bash
 composer require osio/magento-mail_attachment